 What can AI do for cybersecurity as a guard and as a terminator?

-We do have Artificial Intelligence in our systems and business strategies in one or the other way.
-Still, there is a frightening truth about increasingly common cyber-attacks.
-These anti-attacks techniques need more learning and strengthening of the algorithms used for better monitoring.
-Sadly most businesses and the cybersecurity players itself are not ready for better use of AI as on date.
+We do have artificial intelligence in our systems and business strategies in one way or another.
+Still, there is a frightening truth about increasingly common cyberattacks.
+These anti-attack techniques need more learning and strengthening of the algorithms used for better monitoring.
+Sadly, most businesses and the cybersecurity industry itself are not yet ready for better use of AI.

 There are organization; which has suffered the cyberattacks, about to suffer and may have suffered but don’t know.